TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ![TOX](ReadmePictures/06_PulseGenerateRandomPositions_03.png?raw=true "PulseGenerateRandomPositions set Pulse Par from Unreal Engine blueprint.")

-In the following screenshot you can see that the Get Channel function can be used to retrieve a specific channel by its index.
+In the following screenshot, implementation of the Fill Pos Array function just mentioned previously, you can see that the Get Channel function can be used to retrieve a specific channel by its index.

 ![TOX](ReadmePictures/06_PulseGenerateRandomPositions_04.png?raw=true "PulseGenerateRandomPositions set Pulse Par from Unreal Engine blueprint.")